 To prepare for orientation, students should pay their orientation fee, complete necessary placement exams, and ensure that their Health Forms are complete and submitted.
 For a full list of items for students to complete before orientation, and access to register please refer to the relevant link below.

-Participation in Family/Guest Program is optional.
+Participation in Family & Guest Orientation Program is optional.
 The family and student programs are separate with no scheduled meetings between family members and students during Orientation.
 Some of these guidelines are in place to foster student development and independence.
 Others are due to space and time limitations, as well as confidentiality.

 In addition, one of the main functions of the student program is to register for classes.
 Students will meet with professional academic advisors and register for classes.
 This is a time when students work with advisors to develop goals and plans.
 As such, family and guests cannot accompany students to advising and registration rooms.

-As a result of attending the sessions, Families will:
+As a result of attending the sessions, Families & Guests will:

 - Be able to identify campus resources available to students and how to engage with these resources